Skip to main content

 Eligibility

-4.1 Support staff on continuing or probationary appointments, or those employed on fixed-term contracts in excess of 12 months, are eligible to apply for study time.
+4.1 Professional staff on continuing or probationary appointments, or those employed on fixed-term contracts in excess of 12 months, are eligible to apply for study time.

-4.2 Staff who are employed on successive fixed-term contracts, which individually are not in excess of 12 months, are also eligible to apply for study time when they have completed 12 months service, providing there is no break in service.
+4.2 Staff who are employed on successive fixed-term contracts, which individually do not exceed 12 months, are also eligible to apply for study time when they have completed 12 months service, providing there is no break in service.

 Criteria for approval

-4.5 Supervisors will consider whether the course will:
+4.5 Supervisors must consider whether the course will:

-• meet the UTS’s skill development needs in relation to meeting the university and faculty/unit priorities
+1. meet UTS’s skill development needs in relation to meeting the university and faculty/unit priorities

 Conditions for granting study time — general

-4.7 Study time may be granted for more than one course at the same time, provided that the two courses together result in a part-time load and the resulting attendance pattern is convenient to the university.
+4.8 Study time may be granted for more than one course at the same time, provided that the 2 courses together result in a part-time load and the resulting attendance pattern is convenient to the university.

-4.8 Regardless of the number of subjects studied at one time, the maximum grant remains four hours per week or five days per session as outlined in Methods of taking study time.
+4.9 Regardless of the number of subjects studied at one time, the maximum grant is 4 hours per week or 5 days per session as outlined in Methods of taking study time.

-4.10 The hours at which study time is taken (and which are nominated when applying for study time) will be agreed between the applicant and their supervisor.
+4.11 The hours at which study time is taken (and which are nominated when applying for study time) will be agreed between the staff member and their supervisor.

-4.11 Study time is available only while lectures are being attended or would be attended if the course was being taken face-to-face.
-It is not available during vacations or after the last day of lectures.
+4.12 Study time is available only while lectures are being attended or would be attended if the course was being taken face-to-face.
+It is not available during holidays or after the last day of lectures.

-4.13 Study time is to be granted for repeat subjects only in those cases where the staff member has not previously been granted study time for the subject(s) concerned, or where evidence can be provided that failure to complete the subject(s) successfully at the first attempt was caused by circumstances outside the staff member’s control.
-Where a staff member must take time off to attend necessary lectures/tutorials for a repeat subject for which study time is not granted, all such time is to be made up.
+4.14 Study time is to be granted for repeat subjects only in those cases where the staff member has not previously been granted study time for the subject(s) concerned, or where evidence can be provided that failure to complete the subject(s) successfully at the first attempt was caused by circumstances outside the staff member’s control.
+Where a staff member must take time off to attend necessary lectures/tutorials for a repeat subject for which study time is not granted, the time taken must be made up.
 Refer Making up time/leave provisions.

 Conditions for postgraduate study

-4.14 Where a staff member is undertaking qualifying or higher degree studies by course work only (face-to-face instruction), normal study time can be granted.
+4.15 Where a staff member is undertaking qualifying or higher degree studies by coursework only (face-to-face instruction), normal study time can be granted.

-4.15 In the case of a predominantly research/thesis degree (that is, at least 50 per cent of the course requirements being met through original research and the production of a thesis), staff are entitled to ten days study time per year for each year of the research/thesis component of the course.
-Normal study time can be granted for the course work component of the course (that is half an hour for each hour of face-to-face attendance up to a maximum of four hours a week).
-Details of course requirements with regard to the program of attendance must be submitted with the application for study time.
+4.16 In the case of a predominantly research/thesis degree (that is, at least 50 per cent of the course requirements being met through original research and the production of a thesis), staff are entitled to 10 days study time per year for each year of the research/thesis component of the course.
+Normal study time can be granted for the coursework component of the course (that is half an hour for each hour of face-to-face attendance up to a maximum of 4 hours a week).
+Details of course requirements with the program of attendance must be submitted with the application for study time.

 Methods of taking study time

-4.16 Staff nominate the type of study time to be taken at the time of application and before the proposed commencement of the academic period.
-The type of study time granted is subject to the supervisor’s approval and university convenience.
+4.18 Staff nominate the type of study time to be taken at the time of application and before the proposed commencement of the academic period.
+The type of study time granted is subject to the supervisor’s approval and university discretion.

 Weekly basis

-4.17 Students who are required to attend lectures, tutorials, etc, on a weekly basis are entitled to half an hour study time for each hour of class attendance up to a maximum grant of four hours per week.
+4.19 Students who are required to attend lectures, tutorials, etc, on a weekly basis are entitled to half an hour study time for each hour of class attendance up to a maximum grant of 4 hours per week.

-4.18 In cases where attendance at face-to-face classes is not required (for example distance or online learning or a research project), staff may still be eligible for weekly study time on the basis of the attendance involved in the corresponding face-to-face or on the basis of the subject’s study load as determined by the HECS assessment (for example six credit points = three hours face-to-face).
-At the convenience of the university and with the agreement of their supervisor, staff may choose to accrue their weekly study time and take it in blocks.
+4.20 In cases where attendance at face-to-face classes is not required (for example, distance or online learning or a research project), staff may still be eligible for weekly study time on the basis of the attendance involved in the corresponding face-to-face or on the basis of the subject’s study load as determined by the HECS assessment (for example, 6 credit points = 3 hours face-to-face).
+At the discretion of the university, and with the agreement of their supervisor, staff may choose to accrue their weekly study time and take it in blocks (refer Accrued study time).

 Accrued study time

-• where the staff and supervisor agree that weekly study time may be accrued and taken at a mutually convenient time
+4. where the staff member and supervisor agree that weekly study time may be accrued and taken at a mutually convenient time

-• accrued study time is granted at two and a half days per subject up to a maximum of five days per session.
+6. accrued study time is granted at 2 and a half days per subject up to a maximum of 5 days per session.

-4.20 Over the course of a session, staff members do not accrue study time during periods of leave in excess of five working days.
+4.22 Over the course of a session, staff members do not accrue study time during periods of leave in excess of 5 working days.

 Making up time/leave provisions

-4.21 As a general rule additional time granted for study purposes must be made up during the week concerned.
-Up to a maximum of five hours in any one week may be made up.
+4.23 As a general rule additional time granted for study purposes must be made up during the week concerned.
+Up to a maximum of 5 hours in any one week may be made up.

-4.23 Staff may, subject to university convenience, take approved study time at any time during the flexitime bandwidth.
+4.25 Staff may, subject to university discretion, take approved study time at any time during the flexitime bandwidth.
 Staff who have been granted study time may combine weekly study time with either flexitime or annual leave to cover one full day’s absence from duty per fortnight, subject to the supervisor’s approval.

-4.24 Annual leave may also be combined with study time of a block nature (for example study time granted for compulsory residential schools, field excursions, accrued study time).
+4.26 Annual leave may also be combined with study time of a block nature (for example, study time granted for compulsory residential schools, field excursions, accrued study time).

 Miscellaneous/extension study subjects